GoogleCloudPlatform/ai-on-gke/tools/gke-disk-image-builder/README.md

 1. Compute Engine API must be enabled.
     (https://console.developers.google.com/apis/api/compute.googleapis.com/overview?project=$PROJECT_NAME)
 1. Verify that `$PROJECT_NUMBER-compute@developer.gserviceaccount.com` has
-    `storage.objectCreator` and `storage.objectViewer` permissions to the provided *GCS path* for the logs.
+    `storage.objectCreator` and `storage.objectViewer` permissions to the
+    provided *GCS path* for the logs and startup script.
     You can run the following command to grant proper permissions for this:

     ```shell